james-d-h/quarto-phd-thesis/README.md

-# quarto-phd-thesis readme.txt
+# readme.txt

+# Quarto PhD Thesis Template

-This repository contains a custom Quarto template designed for my PhD thesis at the University of Edinburgh, it is not exactly to specifications.
-However, it can be easily adapted for general use; for other institutions; or for similar use cases such as Masters Dissertations or Theses.
+This repository contains a custom Quarto template designed for my PhD thesis at the University of Edinburgh.
+[PDF preview available here](_book/quarto-phd-template.pdf)

+It can be easily adapted for general use; for other institutions; or for similar use cases such as Masters Dissertations or Theses.

 ## Introduction